 Here’s a simple question to any business owner, why are you in business?
 The flippant answer I often hear is to make money.
-An honest, if not inspiring answer, but there is a fundamental flaw in that statement which many business owners fails to comprehend.
-They start a business, typically through experience in, or a passion for the field or because they have seen an opportunity to make money, but fail to achieve that ultimate goal because they fail to plan their end game, their exit strategy.
+An honest, if not inspiring answer.
+But there is a fundamental flaw in that statement which many business owners fails to comprehend.
+They start a business, typically through experience in, or a passion for the field or because they have seen an opportunity to make money, but fail to achieve that ultimate goal because they fail to plan their end, their exit strategy.

-This typical scenario of being a business owner, is driven by the passion to run the business day-to-day overshadowing the failure to plan your exit strategy from the start.
-That is building a business with a clear objective to enable the owner to get out and maximising your income from what you have achieved.
+Business owners are driven by the passion to run the business day-to-day.
+This often overshadows the failure to plan the owner’s exit strategy from the start.
+To achieve that, owners must build a business with the clear objective to enable the owner to get out and maximising your income from what they have achieved.
 Nearly all business owners focus on building a successful business, not on making sure they maximise their returns from the successful ownership of the business.

-The real payback from all that hard work in creating and setting up a business for an entrepreneur is the final payback, it is in the shareholder value being realised by a sale of that business.
-Few owners think about realising their shareholder value, being more interested in the Profit and Loss than the Balance Sheet when making key decisions about the business.
-That approach is effectively summarised in the phrase; the turnover is vanity, profit is sanity and cash is king, a great motto in the running of any business, but it does not hold true in achieving exit strategy success as a business owner.
+The real payback from all that hard work in creating and setting up a business for an entrepreneur is the final payback.
+It is in the shareholder value being realised by a sale of that business.
+Few owners think about realising their shareholder value, being more interested in the Profit & Loss than the Balance Sheet when making key decisions about the business.
+That approach is effectively summarised in the phrase; the turnover is vanity, profit is sanity and cash is king.
+This great motto in the running of any business.
+But it does not hold true in achieving exit strategy success as a business owner.

-Achieving shareholder success is the only motto to follow if you want to have a saleable asset, then owners need to focus of developing an exit strategy which achieve their personal goals.
-While profit and cash rule the day, building a valuable asset requires building shareholder value, through building sustainable long-term profitability
+Achieving shareholder success is the only motto to follow if you want to have a saleable asset.
+Owners need to focus on developing an exit strategy which achieves their personal goals.
+While profit and cash rule the day, building a valuable asset requires building shareholder value, through building sustainable long-term profitability.

-Success in business requires owners to build a business which you own but are not concreted into the foundations of its success.
-Building a forward strategy for your business is a vital first step in building your exit strategy, it is the old adage that you need to work on your business not in your business for success.
+Success in business requires owners to build a business which you own but are not concreted into the business foundations.
+Building a forward strategy for your business is a vital first step in building your exit strategy.
+It is the old adage that you need to work on your business not in your business for success.
 This great motto underpins successful entrepreneurs.